DPotoyan/Chem324/_sources/ch01/note05.md

 Expectation of where electrons would fall based on classical vs quantum theories.
 :::

+**But which slit did the electron go through??**

+- If we try to determine which way the electron traveled, the interference pattern disappears!
+- We will return to resolve this puzzle after establishing the formal theory of quantum mechanics and its postulates.

 :::{figure-md} markdown-fig
 <img src="./images/double_slit2.png" alt="compton" class="bg-primary mb-1" width="300px">

 Placing a detector that fires off photons to determine electron position exiting from slits.
 :::